 - Bill of Sale: A document detailing the sale transaction, including buyer and seller information, vehicle details, and price.

-- Identification Proof: Valid ID for both the seller and buyer, typically a driver’s license.
+- Identification Proof: Valid ID for the seller and buyer, typically a driver’s license.

-- Odometer Disclosure Statement: Required in many states to confirm the vehicle’s mileage at the time of transfer.
+- Odometer Disclosure Statement: It is required in many states to confirm the vehicle’s mileage at the time of transfer.

-- State-Specific Forms: Additional forms mandated by state law, which can be accessed through the DMV or appropriate agency.
+- State-Specific Forms: Additional forms mandated by state law can be accessed through the DMV or appropriate agency.

-These documents ensure a lawful and recognized transfer of ownership, empowering both parties in the transaction.
+These documents ensure a lawful and recognized transfer of ownership, empowering both parties.

 Common Challenges and Solutions